Zachery Ty Bryan: Personal life

 Bryan's cousin is former NFL quarterback Brady Quinn.

 On March 10, 2007, he married Carly Matros, whom he met while attending La Cañada High School.
 They have twin girls born on June 23, 2014, a third daughter born on June 7, 2016, and a son born on March 18, 2019.
 Bryan and Matros divorced in September 2020 after 13 years of marriage.

 On November 17, 2021, Bryan announced his engagement to model Johnnie Faye Cartwright.
-Bryan and Cartwright had a daughter in April 2022.
-In early November 2022, Bryan and Faye announced they were expecting twins.
-Cartwright gave birth on May 14, 2023.
-They are Bryan’s sixth and seventh children, respectively, and his second set of twins.
-In January 2025, Bryan was revealed to have had a child with a woman he was accused of assaulting in Myrtle Beach, South Carolina.
+Bryan and Cartwright have four children: a daughter born in April 2022; twins born in May 2023; and another born in January 2025.

 During an arrest in Oklahoma in October 2024, Bryan revealed that he was now "running" from his previous longtime home of California, stating, "I hate that place."
 Despite leaving the state, Bryan still has residency in La Quinta, California, where he is currently facing a drunk driving related charge.